History of Real Madrid CF: Further domestic success and La Decimocuarta

 In July 2023, Karim Benzema left Real Madrid to go to Al Ittihad, and Marco Asensio also left Real Madrid, this time going to Paris Saint-Germain.
 However, Real Madrid signed Jude Bellingham from Borussia Dortmund, who would score 19 goals in his first La Liga season, and winning the Kopa Trophy and the Laureus for his outstanding performance at Real Madrid.
-They also signed Arda Güler from Fenerbahçe, but he has spent most of his time on the bench.
+They also signed Arda Güler from Fenerbahçe.
 In October 2023, Eden Hazard retired from football at just 32 years old after having a poor performance on the team, and because he had many injuries that prevented him from playing.

 Real Madrid's first title in 2024 was the Spanish Supercup, in which they defeated Atlético de Madrid 5–3 in the semifinals and in the final they beat Barcelona 4–1.

 More domestic success would come when they won their 36th league title, having a long run with Girona, who was first on the table for several journeys, but would lose several times while Real Madrid would only lose one game, and being the first spanish team to qualify for the 2024–25 UEFA Champions League.

-In the Champions League, Real Madrid would advance as leader of Group C along with Napoli, Braga and 1.
-FC Union Berlin.
+In the Champions League, Real Madrid would advance as leader of Group C along with Napoli, Braga and Union Berlin.
 In the round of 16, they would face RB Leipzig, which they would defeat 2–1 on aggregate, advancing to the quarter finals against Manchester City.
-They drawed the first game 3–3, and in the complicated second leg a 1–1 draw that would lead them to penalties.
+They drew the first game 3–3, and in the complicated second leg a 1–1 draw that would lead them to penalties.
 Finally, Real Madrid would win 4–3 on penalties, facing Bayern Munich at semifinals.
 They would draw the first match at the Allianz Arena 2–2, and at the Santiago Bernabéu they would turn it around in the last minutes by 2–1.
-They qualified for the final against Borussia Dortmund at Wembley Stadium.
+They qualified for the final against Borussia Dortmund at Wembley.